Levizar/projet-formulaire/README.md

 - Git
 - GitHub

 ## Preview

 ![Site printscreen](printscreens/produits.png)
 ![Site printscreen](printscreens/contact.png)

 ## Dates

-It has been done between Monday the 2nd of December and Friday the 6th of December.
+It has been done between Monday the 2nd of December and Monday the 9th of December.

 ## Team: